clux/probes.hugo/content/post/2020-10-04-antimagic-revisited.md

 ![beholder ray](/imgs/antimagic/beholder_ray.jpg)

 ### Artifacts
-Finally, `Artifacts` - or magic items either unavailable to mortals, or long forgotten - are also unaffected by `AMF` by a special flavour text (to,  presumably, prevent you from destroying them):
+Finally, `Artifacts` - magic items either unavailable to mortals, or long forgotten - are also unaffected by `AMF` by a special flavour text (presumably to prevent you from destroying them):

 > `AMF`: Spells and other magical Effects, **except those created by an artifact or a deity**, are suppressed in the Sphere and can't protrude into it.